Trent Alexander-Arnold is Liverpool's midfield maestro and Chelsea's fight encouraging - Premier League hits and misses

-Plus: Aston Villa stumble on the road again with draw at Bournemouth, Brighton miss captain Lewis Dunk after being suspended for trip to Chelsea, Mohammed Kudus produces another stunning display for West Ham against Crystal Palace
+Plus: Aston Villa stumble on the road at Bournemouth, Brighton miss Lewis Dunk at Chelsea, Mohammed Kudus produces another stunning display for West Ham against Crystal Palace, while Man City and Tottenham play out an Etihad Stadium thriller

 With Liverpool chasing a late winner, Jurgen Klopp raised eyebrows with his decision to bring Wataru Endo on for Ryan Gravenberch.